Fall Soccer FAQ

 Q: Where are the practices held and on what nights?

-A: Practices are held at the International School of Brussels (ISB) in Watermael-Boisfort.
-Volunteer coaches determine the time and night for practice.
-Your child's practice will typically begin at about 18:30 on Monday, Tuesday, Wednesday or Thursday evening.
+A: Practices are held at the International School of Brussels (ISB) in Watermael-Boisfort or at your U10/U13 team's home field.
+Field availability and the volunteer coaches determine the time and night for practice, but we try to make it suit everyone.
+If you have access to a home field, practice can be basically whenever you want.
+If you are using ISB facilities as a home field, practice will typically begin at about 18:30 on a Monday, Tuesday, Wednesday or Thursday evening.

 Q: What if there are certain nights when my child cannot practice?